YASSINE-AA/PyValo/README.md

 ### Prerequisites

-* Requests module to send GET requests to local api and pvpnet
+* Requests module required for the Request class.

 ```
 pip install requests #On Windows